moth-quantum/quantum-audio/README.md

 ## 💿 What is Quantum Audio ?

 Audio plays a vital role in carrying information and music, traversing through domains — from analog and digital formats to engaging our senses in a profound way.
-With the advent of Quantum Computing, we formulate ways of representing Audio Information in the Quantum Domain.
+With the advent of Quantum Computing, we formulate ways of representing Audio Information in the Quantum Domain, enabling new ways of exploration in artistic and research contexts 💫

 The Quantum Audio Package provides fundamental operations for representing audio as Quantum States that can be processed on a Quantum computer (or Simulator) and played back in the classical world 🔊

-The objective of Quantum Audio is to enable new ways of exploring audio signal processing for artistic and research purposes 💫

 ## 🗒️ Table of Contents